Mic92/nixpkgs-review/README.md

 ## Usage

-Frist, change to your local nixpkgs repository directory, i.e.:
+First, change to your local nixpkgs repository directory, i.e.:

 ```console
 cd ~/git/nixpkgs
 ```

-Note that your local checkout git will be not affected by `nixpkgs-review`, since it will use [git-worktree](https://git-scm.com/docs/git-worktree) to perform fast checkouts.
+Note that your local checkout git will not be affected by `nixpkgs-review`, since it will use [git-worktree](https://git-scm.com/docs/git-worktree) to perform fast checkouts.

-Then run `nixpkgs-review` by providing the pull request number...
+Then run `nixpkgs-review` by providing the pull request number…

 ```console
 $ nixpkgs-review pr 37242
 ```

-... or the full pull request url:
+…or the full pull request URL:

 ```console
 $ nixpkgs-review pr https://github.com/NixOS/nixpkgs/pull/37242